 1928 Mae West's controversial play Pleasure Man opens at the Biltmore Theatre.
 It's the story of an actor who has impregnated so many women that the brother of one of them takes up a knife to put a permanent end to the culprit's love life.
 Police shut it down after 2 performances.

-1935 Birthday of silver-voiced Broadway leading lady Julie Andrews, who will star in The Boy Friend, My Fair Lady, Camelot and Victor/Victoria—but never win a Tony Award (she famously renounced her nomination for V/V when the rest of the cast was "egregiously overlooked").
-She will win an Oscar for playing the title role in the Disney film musical Mary Poppins.
+1935 Birthday of silver-voiced Broadway leading lady Julie Andrews, who stars in The Boy Friend, My Fair Lady, Camelot, and Victor/Victoria—but never wins a Tony Award (she famously renounces her nomination for V/V when the rest of the cast was "egregiously overlooked").
+She wins an Oscar for playing the title role in the Disney film musical Mary Poppins.

-1998 Tracy Letts' Killer Joe, starring Scott Glenn and Amanda Plummer, begins its Off-Broadway run at the Soho Playhouse today.
+1998 Tracy Letts' Killer Joe, starring Scott Glenn and Amanda Plummer, begins its Off-Broadway run at the Soho Playhouse.
 The drama centers on a dysfunctional Texas trailer park family.
-Wilson Milam directs the production, which will close June 27 of the following year as Glenn returns to end the run.
+Wilson Milam directs the production, which closes June 27 of the following year as Glenn returns to end the run.

-1999 A new musical by Irish composer Shaun Davey begins previews tonight at Playwrights Horizons to a sold-out crowd.
+1999 A new musical by Irish composer Shaun Davey begins previews at Playwrights Horizons to a sold-out crowd.
 The show starring Christopher Walken and Blair Brown is James Joyce's The Dead.
-Richard Nelson, the book writer, co-conceiver and adapter of the lyrics, shares a co-direction credit with Jack Hofsiss.
-The production will open on Broadway Jan.
-11, 2000 at the Belasco Theatre and be nominated for a Tony Award as Best Musical.
+Richard Nelson, the book writer, co-conceiver, and adapter of the lyrics, shares a co-direction credit with Jack Hofsiss.
+The production opens on Broadway January 11, 2000 at the Belasco Theatre and is nominated for a Tony Award as Best Musical.

-2009 Michael McKean plays the stuck proprietor of a Chicago doughnut shop who is shaken loose with the arrival of a brash new employee in Pulitzer Prize winner Tracy Letts' Superior Donuts, opening at Broadway's Music Box Theatre.
+2009 Michael McKean plays the stuck proprietor of a Chicago doughnut shop who is shaken loose with the arrival of a brash new employee in Tracy Letts' Superior Donuts, opening at Broadway's Music Box Theatre.

 More of Today's Birthdays: Stanley Holloway 1890.
 Dort Clark 1917.
 Walter Matthau 1920.
 James Whitmore 1921.
 Tom Bosley 1927.
 Richard Harris 1930.
 Edward Villella 1936.
 Lynn Ahrens 1948.
 Christine Andreas 1951.
 Christian Borle 1973.